statichunt/geeky-hugo/exampleSite/content/privacy-policy.md

 * Third party vendors, including Google, use cookies to serve ads based on a user's prior visits to your website or other websites.
 * Google's use of advertising cookies enables it and its partners to serve ads to your users based on their visit to your sites and/or other sites on the Internet.
-* Users may opt out of personalized advertising by visiting <a href="https://www.google.com/settings/ads" rel="nofollow">Ads Settings</a>.
-(Alternatively, you can direct users to opt out of a third-party vendor's use of cookies for personalized advertising by visiting <a href="https://www.aboutads.info/choices/" rel="nofollow">aboutads</a>.)
+* Users may opt out of personalized advertising by visiting 'www.google.com/settings/ad' .
+Alternatively, you can direct users to opt out of a third-party vendor's use of cookies for personalized advertising by visiting 'www.aboutads.info/choices/'.

-If you have not <a href="https://support.google.com/dfp_premium/answer/94152" rel="nofollow">opted out of third-party ad serving</a>, the cookies of other <a href="https://support.google.com/dfp_premium/answer/94149" rel="nofollow">third-party vendors or ad networks</a> may also be used to serve ads on your site, which should also be disclosed in your privacy policy in the following manner:
+If you have not 'support.google.com/dfp_premium/answer/94152', the cookies of other 'support.google.com/dfp_premium/answer/94149' may also be used to serve ads on your site, which should also be disclosed in your privacy policy in the following manner:

 * Notify your site visitors of the third-party vendors and ad networks serving ads on your site.
 * Provide links to the appropriate vendor and ad network websites.
 * Inform your users that they may visit those websites to opt out of the use of cookies for personalized advertising (if the vendor or ad network offers this capability).
-Alternatively, you can direct users to opt out of some third-party vendors’ uses of cookies for personalized advertising by visiting <a href="https://www.aboutads.info/choices/" rel="nofollow">aboutads</a>.
+Alternatively, you can direct users to opt out of some third-party vendors’ uses of cookies for personalized advertising by visiting 'www.aboutads.info/choices/'.

 Because publisher sites and laws across countries vary, we're unable to suggest specific privacy policy language.
-However, you may wish to review resources such as the <a href="https://www.networkadvertising.org/" rel="nofollow">Network Advertising Initiative</a> for guidance on drafting a privacy policy.
-For additional details regarding cookie consent notices, please refer to <a href="https://cookiechoices.org/" rel="nofollow">cookiechoices</a>.
+However, you may wish to review resources such as the 'www.networkadvertising.org/' for guidance on drafting a privacy policy.
+For additional details regarding cookie consent notices, please refer to cookiechoices.org/" rel="nofollow">cookiechoices</a>.

 ### CCPA Privacy Rights (Do Not Sell My Personal Information)